glenmeyerowitz/ECEM202A-Project/README.md

 3. Deploy the NN to an NVIDIA Jetson Nano with a Raspberry Pi Camera Module to emulate a camera on a car.
 4. Create weather conditions in a custom environment and allow the system to respond.
 5. Ensure that the system properly adjusts its internal Finite State Machine (FSM) depending on the weather conditions such that the vehicle always stays inside its Operational Design Domain (ODD) and that it operates within appropriate functional safety limits.

+## Project Schedule

+<b>Week 5</b> - Develop system functional block diagram and identify key components.
+Purchase any required hardware.

+<b>Week 6</b> - Outline requirements for Neural Network (NN) to recognize weather patterns.
+Assemble dataset with self-collected data and suplemented from online databases.

+<b>Week 7</b> - Train NN to recognize different weather patterns.
+Look to train on both personal computer and NVIDIA Jetson Nano.

+<b>Week 8</b> - Continue to train NN for different weather patterns and begin to develop simulator for remainder of vehicle system.

+<b>Week 9</b> - Deploy CNN to NVIDIA Jetson Nano and connect camera to validate system level communication and adjust system behavior depending on qualitative output from NN.

+<b>Week 10</b> - Test complete system in custom environmental chamber to validate system performance.
+Finalize presentation and documentation for project.

 ## Future Work